 3: The global competition for food

-In this context, remember the UK imports 40% of our food supplies, more when harvests are poor as they’re likely to be in the coming year because of the recent floods and there are grave challenges to our food supplies anyway in the event of a hard or no-deal Brexit:
+In this context, remember the UK imports 40-50% of our food supplies, the higher figure when harvests are poor as they’re likely to be in the coming year because of the recent floods and there are grave challenges to our food supplies anyway in the event of a hard or no-deal Brexit:

 The risk and resilience planning in the UK with regard to the food system nationally, if extant, is not in the public domain.
 Locally, it is non-existent.
 Hence our development of The Game.